 Prior to the end of the first nine week grading period each instructional personnel (IP) will meet with an administrator and/or the school data team to discuss their self-assessment and PDP goals.
 The student needs goal should establish a need based on current student data and specify measurable improvement in student performance.
 The teacher needs goal should identify professional development that will assist the teacher in meeting the student goal.
 The self-assessment can be used to help teachers and administrators determine the area of focus for their teacher needs goal.
 At the end of the second nine weeks, teachers and administrators reflect on the professional learning they have participated in thus far that relates to their PDP goals.
-Reflection includes how the training impacted their student performance, how it changed their teaching and learning resulting from the training attended.
+Reflection includes how the training impacted their student performance, how it changed their teaching practices and if the opportunities are meeting their needs.
+Deliberate practice should include changes in teaching and learning resulting from the training attended.
 Professional development relative to each annual PDP should occur between June 1 of the previous school year and May 10f the current school year.
 This allows Inservice Representatives time to complete Inservice records prior to the June 1 completion timeline.
 Since the PDP is a working document, professional development and deliberate practice may be edited throughout the year.
 The electronic employee portfolio documenting supporting data, professional development, and deliberate practice should be administrator approved prior to June 1.